 Health care cost increases

-Fiscal 2022 disclosure and
+Fiscal 2023 disclosure and

-projected Fiscal 2023 expense:
+projected Fiscal 2024 expense:

-(8.6%) for the period ending April 1, 2021, 0.0% for period ending April 1, 2022, 6.7% for period ending April 1, 2023, decreasing by 0.15% per year to an ultimate rate of 4.0% per year
+6.85% for year ending April 1, 2024, decreasing by 0.15% per year to an ultimate rate of 4.0% per year

 8. Recoveries

 Consultants are engaged by the Board to provide advice related to matters such as utility and natural gas operations and to provide expert testimony during hearings.
 Consulting fees for specific hearings are generally recovered directly from the entities involved.
 Expenses and recoveries relating to large hearings cannot be reasonably predicted or estimated in advance.
 Accordingly, no provision is made for these activities in the budget figures shown in the Statement of Operations and Accumulated Surplus.